electron-userland/electron-builder/configuration/publish.md

 ## GithubOptions
 [GitHub](https://help.github.com/articles/about-releases/) options.

 A GitHub token is required for publishing.
-If you are using [GitHub Actions](https://docs.github.com/en/actions/reference/authentication-in-a-workflow), you can use `{{secrets.GITHUB_TOKEN}}` created by the workflow.
+If you are using [GitHub Actions](https://docs.github.com/en/actions/reference/authentication-in-a-workflow), you should use the repo scoped `{{secrets.GITHUB_TOKEN}}` created by the workflow.
 Otherwise, a GitHub [personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) can be used.
 You can generate a GitHub personal access token by going to [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new).
 The access token should have the repo scope/permission.
 Define `GH_TOKEN` or `GITHUB_TOKEN` environment variable.

 * **<code id="GithubOptions-provider">provider</code>** "github" - The provider.
 Must be `github`.